logburn/Sabi/README.md

 # Sabi
 An encrypted Snapchat alternative.
 The app will be open source and private.
 Hopefully publishing to F-Droid/IzzyOnDroid and Play Store.
-Currently, the planned encryption method is PGP, though this is subject to change.
-The server will remain closed source until a decent beta (or final) release is available.
+Currently, I plan to use PGP and XMPP - this allows me (and anyone self hosting) to use an open source server system (or maybe P2P is an option? more research required) and established, trusted protocols.

 ## Guiding principles
  1. "hide" the encryption for ease of use